Skip to content

 Appropriately Uses Anti-Anxiety Medication

-This tells you the percentage of patients who were prescribed antianxiety medications.
-These drugs are used to treat patients experiencing depression and anxiety.
+This tells you the percent of patients who were prescribed antianxiety medications.
+These drugs are commonly prescribed to residents suffering from depression and anxiety.

 Managing Depression Among Residents